-To allow students to continue learning amidst the COVID-19 school closures, Raincoast is launching our live and interactive Coastal Insights online learning program every Wednesday at 1 pm PST until the end of the school year.
+To allow students to continue learning amidst the COVID-19 school closures, Raincoast launched our live and interactive Coastal Insights online learning program every Wednesday at 1 pm PST until the end of the school year.

 Each week, our special guests will be sharing a fun and exciting topic on the lands, waters, and wildlife of coastal British Columbia to help you gain a new perspective on the coast.

 The programs address the BC curriculum and offer students supplementary learning resources, a weekly challenge, and recorded episodes, which will be posted after each lesson, if possible.
 Lessons focus on engaging high school students, however, anyone interested is welcome to join!

 Registration is welcome at any step in the process.
 Registering once gives you access to the full remaining online curriculum.